Dick Bott; Man of Vision

 He let the DJ’s of the Country Western Station go and hired Bill Freeman as the announcer.
 On November 12th, 1962 there was one minute of silence.
 Then Bill Freeman announced, “Ladies and Gentlemen, this is KCCV 1510, Kansas City’s Christian Voice.”
 The Billy Graham Crusade Choir sang, “Oh For A Thousand Tongues to Sing.”
 Then the song, “We Have a Story to Tell to the Nations,” was played.
 Tears welled up in Dick Bott’s eyes as he recalled that miraculous day in 1962 when Bott Radio Network first began.

-Today there are ninety Bott Radio Network stations throughout the country in Arkansas, California, Illinois, Iowa, Indiana, Kansas, Kentucky, Mississippi, Missouri, Nebraska, Oklahoma, South Dakota, Tennessee, Texas and Wyoming.
+Today there are over 100 Bott Radio Network stations throughout the country in Arkansas, California, Illinois, Iowa, Indiana, Kansas, Kentucky, Mississippi, Missouri, Nebraska, Oklahoma, South Dakota, Tennessee, Texas and Wyoming.
 Multitudes have learned the Bible through wise teachers such as Dr. Chuck Swindoll, J. Vernon McGee, Billy Graham, Dr. Charles Stanley, Dr. James Kennedy, Dr. Adrian Rogers, Chip Ingram and Dick Bott’s “The Complete Story.”